FLampreia/FLampreia/README.md

 # This is Me

-## My name is Francisco and i am from portugal.
+## My name is Francisco and I am from Portugal.
 - 🚀 Started coding in 2022.
 - 💻 Currently finishing my degree in computer engineering.
 - 🔭 Working on personal projects.